ChainSafe/game-docs-v2/docs/v2/5_erc721-interactions.md

 ### All 721's {#all-721s"}

-Searches through a specified number of `tokenIds` for each NFT contract in the `nftContracts` array, and logs the tokenIds and URIs of the tokens owned by the account.
+Searches through a specified number of `tokenIds` for each contract in the `nftContracts` array, and logs the tokenIds and URIs of the tokens owned by the account.

 ```csharp
 using UnityEngine;